Leafwing-Studios/fop-rules/docs/rules/downtime-activities.md

 Scrap an item completely, turning it back into essence crystals.

-Choose a set of arms or armor, or a single trinket.
+Choose a set of arms or armor, or a single trinket, and make an Expertise (Anima), Expertise (Arcana), Expertise (Fontcraft) or Expertise (Tinkering) skill check.
 The item is permanently destroyed, and you recover essence crystals equal to:

 **skill check result \* gear point total / 2**

 Treat the gear point total of any trinket consumed in this way as 1.

+You have disadvantage on this skill check if the item is marked by a different crafting skill.

 ## Devise